Cinema of Commoning 2

 Kino Lumbardhi (Prizren, Kosovo)

-Established in 1952, Lumbardhi Cinema is located in the historic center of Prizren.
+Established in 1952, Kino Lumbardhi is located in the historic center of Prizren.
 It was saved from demolition and privatization after two civil initiatives in 2007 and 2014.
-Serving as the birthplace and home to the DokuFest International Documentary and Short Film festival since 2002, it was granted permanent protection as a cultural heritage site due to its significance for collective memory.
+Serving as the birthplace and home to the DokuFest International Documentary and Short Film Festival since 2002, it was granted permanent protection as a cultural heritage site due to its significance for collective memory.

 The Metropolis Cinema Association is dedicated to promoting independent cinema in Lebanon and the MENA region through a diverse program offering, industry training, engaging young audiences, and preserving film heritage to facilitate access to alternative films at the local and regional levels.
 We envision a Lebanon where independent films are accessible to all, where youth are open and receptive to the diversity of cinema, and where Lebanon’s rich film heritage continues to be explored, archived, and disseminated.
 Metropolis and the Cinematheque Beirut, focusing on research and archives, aim to bring together professionals, students, local and international journalists and researchers, as well as film enthusiasts from various fields in an environment conducive to the creation and study of cinema.